dfinity/portal/docs/tutorials/hackathon-prep-guide/3-exploring-the-backend.md

 };
 ```

 **Update calls** are able to alter the canister's state.
 Any changes made with an update call are persisted.
 They are executed on all nodes of a subnet, since the result must go through the subnet's consensus process.
-Update calls are submitted and answered asynchronously.
-This is because update calls must go through consensus on the subnet to return the result of the call.
+Update calls are submitted and answered asynchronously since they must go through consensus.
 Update calls are not defined with a function modifier as query calls are.
 Below is a simple update call example that provides a method counting the number of characters within a given string, then updates the canister's state.
 If the string is divisible by 2, the function returns a value of 'true'.

 ```motoko
 actor countCharacters {